open5e/open5e/source/monsters/tome-of-beasts/B/behtu.rst

 **Scaly Mounts.** The behtus breed demonic iguanas as war mounts (treat as giant lizards).
-The most powerful behtu sorcerers and druids have been known to ride large crimson drakes and small flame dragons as personal mounts.
+The most powerful behtu sorcerers and druids have been known to ride large :ref:`tob:crimson-drake` and small :ref:`tob:flame-dragons` as personal mounts.

 Behtu
 ~~~~~